wandb/docs/docs/guides/registry/link_version.md

 ### Organization Names with Team Name Collisions

-When you have an organization with a team name that exactly matches the organization name, our system appends a unique hash to the organization name to avoid naming collisions.
-We refer to this as the `ORG_IDENTIFIER`.
+When you have a non-unique organization name, we append a unique hash to your organization name to avoid collisions in the artifact paths you are referencing.
+We refer to this unique organization name as the `ORG_ENTITY_NAME`.

-For example, if your organization name is `reviewco` and you also have a team named reviewco, the system will append a hash to the organization name, resulting in an `ORG-IDENTIFIER` such as `reviewco_XYZ123456`.
+For example, if your organization name is `reviewco` and you also have a team named `reviewco`, we will append a hash to the organization name, resulting in an `ORG_ENTITY_NAME` such as `reviewco_XYZ123456`.
+If your organization name does not collide with an existing team or org name, no hash is appended, resulting in an `ORG_ENTITY_NAME` that matches the org name: `reviewco`.

 :::tip
-When linking to a registry with the Python SDK, always use the ORG_IDENTIFIER format in the target_path.
-In this case, the target path takes the form of {ORG_IDENTIFIER}/wandb-registry-{REGISTRY_NAME}/{COLLECTION_NAME}.
+When linking to a registry with the Python SDK, always use the ORG_ENTITY_NAME in the target_path.
+The target path takes the form of {ORG_ENTITY_NAME}/wandb-registry-{REGISTRY_NAME}/{COLLECTION_NAME}.
 :::

 For example, the target path might look like `reviewco_XYZ123456/wandb-registry-model/my-collection`.